-The countertop is about 3yrs old and the problem started after about one year.
+The countertop is about 3 years old.
+The problem started after about one year.

 We contacted Silestone numerous times.
 They came to our house and tried to rub it out-no good!
-They said it had to be something we did to it!
+They said it had to be something we did!
 No way!!
-They wouldn't stand behind there product.
+They wouldn't stand behind their product.

 What can we do?
 We are contemplating going with real granite.
 I told my wife we would have been better off with Formica!
 Help.
 Tom

 Stains in Silestone or any other quartz countertop occur just like stains in stone... a substance absorbs into the stone creating a dark spot.
 (Yes, quartz / Silestone can stain).

 However, cloudy or light-colored marks on quartz countertops are usually from chemical damage and are permanent.
 Related Content:Quartz Countertop Stains Explained